 Yes, of course, pole barns can handle a snowy climate.
 Your pole barn can be built to handle a snow blizzard if you are living in states that have heavy snow.

 Automatic doors are only recommended for pole barns that are used to store vehicles.
 However, it is not recommended if you plan to use it for your horses or for your other agricultural equipment.

 Do you need a permit in order to build a pole barn?

 Usually, most cities require permits.
-However, we greatly suggest contacting your local government if building a pole barn requires permits as it varies city by city.
+However, we greatly suggest contacting your local government if building a pole barn requires permits as it varies from city to city.
 They can also inform you about the required maximum size and placement.

 Other purposes of a pole barn:

 - Garages – This is the most common use of a pole barn.
 Since the pole barn has extensible height and depth, it can house vehicles such as tractors, motorcycles, RVs.

 - Workshop – You can store the equipment that you use for your workshop hobbies in a pole barn.